 - water can move freely through the geology which hosts the minerals

-- those minerals readily dissolve into solution and can be moved using water and other chemicals
+- those minerals are readily mobilised into solution and can be moved using water and other reagents

 - the minerals can be recovered from that solution